 Sometimes we wait around for permission from others to have/be/do/say what we most want.
 All that time spent waiting is all that time you can’t ever get back.
 You know what you want (see number 3 above).
 You know what you need to do to get it and/or you’ll figure out the how of it as you go along.

 You don’t need anyone else to tell you what you can and can’t do, what’s possible and what’s not.
 That’s for you to decide for your own self.
 It’s a choice to let the fears and limitations of others become your own.
 Don’t choose it.
 Instead, you choose happiness every morning.
 You decide what you want.
 You get out of your own way by telling yourself you can have it.

 Know this: the only permission you ever need to go after what you want is your own because wanting it for your life is reason enough.

-5. Go do what makes you feel the most alive.
+5. Be happier by doing what makes you feel the most alive.

 Wishing will not help you, only doing will.
 So you be bold and take the first step (no matter how small).
 Then the next and the next and the next.
 It doesn’t matter how slowly you go.
 What matters is that you take action and move in the direction of what it is that you want.
 What matters is that you finish for you and you alone.
 What matters most is that you keep going until you reach what you most want and it is yours.

 By taking action, you will prove to yourself (not to anyone else, ever) that you matter, that what you want matters, that what you do matters.
 By taking action to create a life you love, you will strengthen your belief in your own self-worth and build up your own self-esteem.
 By taking action, you will become for yourself a rock-solid person that you can always count on.